Chagrin Valley Conference: History

-The CVC formed in 1964 with Chagrin Falls, Kenston, Orange, Solon, Twinsburg, and West Geauga as its charter members.
-Aurora and Chardon joined in 1968 to bring membership up to eight.
+The Chagrin Valley Conference was founded in 1964 with Chagrin Falls High School, Kenston High School, Orange High School, Solon High School, Twinsburg High School, and West Geauga High School as charter members.
+Aurora High School and Chardon High School joined the conference in 1968, increasing membership to eight schools.
+The conference takes its name from the Chagrin River, which flows through the region where many of the founding schools are located.

-The league remained stable until 1980 when Chardon left for the East Suburban Conference and was replaced with Wickliffe.
-When Aurora left for the Metro Athletic Conference in 1983, Chardon returned as their replacement.
+The conference remained largely stable until 1980 when Chardon departed for the East Suburban Conference and was replaced by Wickliffe High School.
+When Aurora left for the Metro Athletic Conference in 1983, Chardon returned to the CVC as its replacement.

-Around 1994, Chagrin Falls and Wickliffe suggested creating a "small school" division within the CVC to give them better competition.
-Aurora was invited back, along with Hawken, and four schools from the ESC: Berkshire, Cardinal, Kirtland, and Perry.
-The two-division setup fell through when Kenston, Orange, Solon, Twinsburg, and West Geauga left to form the Western Reserve Conference in 1996 with members of the Metro League.
-Chardon would ultimately end up in the Premier Athletic Conference.
-This left the CVC with the eight schools meant to be its smaller division.

-In 1998 the CVC decided to follow through with the two-division, 12-school setup.
-They invited Orange and West Geauga back to be part of the Chagrin Division with Aurora, Chagrin Falls, Perry, and Wickliffe.
-The Valley Division included Berkshire, Cardinal, Hawken, Kirtland, and two more schools from the ESC: Grand Valley and Newbury.
+In the mid-1990s, Chagrin Falls and Wickliffe proposed creating a small-school division within the conference to improve competitive balance.
+Aurora was invited to rejoin, along with Hawken School and four schools from the East Suburban Conference: Berkshire High School, Cardinal High School, Kirtland High School, and Perry High School.
+However, the proposed two-division structure collapsed when Kenston, Orange, Solon, Twinsburg, and West Geauga left in 1996 to form the Western Reserve Conference with several members of the Metro League.
+Chardon later joined the Premier Athletic Conference.
+Following these departures, the remaining eight schools formed the core of the restructured CVC.
+In 1998, the conference formally adopted a two-division, 12-school format.
+Orange and West Geauga returned to the conference and joined Aurora, Chagrin Falls, Perry, and Wickliffe in the Chagrin Division.
+The Valley Division consisted of Berkshire, Cardinal, Hawken, Kirtland, and two additional schools from the East Suburban Conference: Grand Valley High School and Newbury High School.